 We have established a technical working group who has been helping us determine the content of the block courses, if you would like to be involved please get in touch with us.

-The expected start date we are working towards is March 2018.
+The expected start date we are working towards is Mid-2018.
 This is dependant on the qualification getting listed on the framework in the next month or two.
 This start date will be confirmed once we have an outcome from NZQA.

 The current estimated annual cost per apprentice is approximately $3,000- $4,000 (this is a rough guide as it is dependent on the mix of training which is being developed) This cost will be updated and made more accurate as we have more detail.